Mountain House Flag Football

 2. Players who start less than 7 yards beyond the line of scrimmage cannot cross the line of scrimmage until after the ball leaves the quarterback or if they go back to the rush line before rushing.

-3. Once the ball is handed off or lateraled or pitched or passed, all defenders may rush past the line of scrimmage.
+3. Once the ball is handed off or lateraled or pitched or passed (e.g., left the quarterback’s hands), all defenders may rush past the line of scrimmage.

 4. Players rushing the Quarterback may attempt to block a pass.
-However, the rusher may not make significant contact with the Quarterback (or the ball when the it's still in the QB's possession).
+However, the rusher may not make SIGNIFICANT contact with the Quarterback (or the ball when it's still in the Quarterback's possession).

 5. A sack occurs if the Quarterback’s flag is pulled behind the line of scrimmage.